 That's it.
 That's the secret.
 Because if you get too cute -- chasing hot sectors, buying high and selling low, and giving yourself only six months or less to master a given investment strategy -- you're simply setting yourself up for failure.

 Allow me to introduce ... myself

 Of course, if you're looking for the right investing strategy for you, allow me to suggest our approach at Motley Fool Hidden Gems.
 There, we use bottom-up fundamental research to identify small companies that we believe will beat the market over time.
 To date, we're beating the market by 25 percentage points.

 We also advocate broad diversification, a buy-to-hold mentality, minimizing taxes and transaction costs, and adding savings to your portfolio on a regular basis.
 Taken together, we think this strategy will help you achieve your financial goals.
 If that catches your fancy, you can be my guest at Hidden Gems free for 30 days.
 Just click here for more information.

 This article was originally published on Sept.
 30, 2006, as "Join the Billionaire Boys Club."
 It has been updated.

 Tim Hanson does not own shares of any company mentioned.
-Berkshire Hathaway is an Inside Value choice.
-Time Warner and Amazon are Stock Advisor choices.
-The Fool'sdisclosure policyassures you that no stocks were harmed in the writing of this article.
+Tyco is an Inside Value choice.
+Costco, eBay, and Biogen are Stock Advisor choices.
+The Fool's disclosure policy assures you that no stocks were harmed in the writing of this article.